VDBWRAIR/ngs_mapper/doc/source/scripts/runsamplesheet.rst

 Example: adding -minth option
 -----------------------------

-This would run each sample and pass "-minth 0.95" to :py:mod:`runsample <miseqpipeline.runsample>`
+This would run each sample and pass "-minth 0.95" to :py:mod:`runsample <ngs_mapper.runsample>`

 .. code-block:: bash